drepo-eth/site/content/drepo/existing-repos/warez/index.md

 network.
 This makes it impossible to track down all peers sharing a specific file.

+{{< image-svg
+  src="content-hashed-sharing.excalidraw.svg"
+  alt="Content Addressable Sharing"
+  caption="Content Addressable Sharing: Files within the network are addressed via their content hashes.
+Different peers can introduce identical files into the system and publish them to other participants.
+This mechanism allows the unique identification of files in the network and the later reintroduction of content in case all seeds become unavailable." >}}

 ### Usenet

 Take-downs of copyrighted material are handled differently on the Usenet.